Canton Synagogue: History

 The Canton Synagogue is one of the three synagogues located in the Ghetto Nuovo (the oldest part of the Venetian Ghetto, established on 29 March 1516), together with the Scuola Grande Tedesca and Scuola Italiana.
 It was built between 1531 and 1532 by members of the local Ashkenazi community.
 A stone plaque placed to the left of the bimah records the gift of 180 ducats, donated by a man named Shlomo in 1532 for the synagogue's construction.
 The same date (5292 according to the Hebrew calendar) is displayed over the entrance door.

-The establishment of the Canton Synagogue followed by four years that of the nearby Scuola Grande Tedesca, also of Ashkenazi rite, and may have thus been the result of an emerging division within the local Ashkenazi community.
+The establishment of the Canton Synagogue, only four years after that of the nearby Scuola Grande Tedesca, also of Ashkenazi rite, may point to an emerging division within the local Ashkenazi community.
 Evidence suggests that the new synagogue might have been in fact erected by a group of Provençal Jews soon after their arrival in Venice, in a period marked by a sharp increase in the Jewish population of Venice due to immigration from nearby countries.
 (Note: The number of Jews moving into the Ghetto saw a rapid increase with the outbreak of the War of the League of Cambrai, as several Jews who had settled in the Venice mainland chose to seek refuge in the city.)
 Provençal Jews were forced to leave Arles en masse following the annexation of Provence to France (1484), with many of them opting to settle in Italy.
 Several elements seem to prove the Provençal origins of the Canton Synagogue: for instance, it was the only Venetian synagogue where the Lekhah Dodi—a hymn commonly intoned by French Jews on the eve of Sabbath—was sung.
 Moreover, the synagogue's "bifocal effect" (created by the bimah and the ark facing each other at the opposite ends of the sanctuary), an arrangement rarely seen in old European synagogues, is a common feature of Provençal synagogue buildings, such as those of Carpentras and Cavaillon.
 (Note: The Canton Synagogue and the Cavaillon synagogue, in particular, show several similarities in their arrangements.
 For example, both buildings feature a raised women's gallery which is directly connected to the prayer hall through a series of steps.)